 MS in Advertising

-The MS in Advertising at Boston University is designed to prepare students to work in advertising in agencies, media companies, and other organizations.
-Some will be prepared for doctoral-level studies.
+The MS in Advertising at Boston University is designed to prepare students to work in advertising at agencies, media companies, and other organizations.
 All students must take courses that provide a broad understanding of the advertising industry and of the role of communication in contemporary society.
 Additionally, they will focus on developing advertising management, creative, or research skills.

 This program is appropriate for students who have earned their undergraduate degrees in fields other than communication.
 Students who do have undergraduate degrees in communication will also benefit from the opportunity to further master advertising skills.
 Students who attend the program full time can expect to complete the program in three semesters.

 BU students can minor in either Advertising, Media Science, or Public Relations, which provide a six-course sequence in each field.

 Students wishing to enroll in these departmental minors must first complete COM CO 201, Introduction to Communication Writing, with a grade of C or better.
 Please go to the COM Undergraduate Affairs website for more information and required courses.
 Note that there are no exceptions to minor requirements.